-Today we are talking about how people often struggle to join the dots between their spending choices and the fact that they are not as rich, healthy and happy as they could be.
+People often struggle to join the dots between their spending choices and the fact that they are broke.

-To show us what this looks like, I’ve got Mr “LunchMoney” Lewis to give us a demonstration of how not to manage your personal finances.
+To show us what this looks like, I’ve got LunchMoney Lewis to give us a demonstration of how not to manage your personal finances.

 The video starts with LunchMoney in his dressing gown and slippers.
 Having overslept, he’s late for work.
 And sitting on the toilet reading The News is not helping.

-There are many things to admire about America but The Escape Artist would have to agree with MMM that much of the town planning is a gigantic cluster-fuck.
+There are many things to admire about America but much of the town planning is insanely energy inefficient and an environmental disaster.
 Many suburbs lack real hubs to foster community…almost as if designed to cause social isolation.
-Britain is not immune from these mistakes either.
+Britain has also made these mistakes on a smaller scale.
 We need to build more higher quality housing in more attractive cities.

 Sprawling suburbs of low density, single storey housing waste thousands of acres of land that could otherwise be used to grow food or left as a nature reserve.
 This is not just an environmental disaster, it’s a personal finance disaster for those on low incomes.